Grote or Sint-Jacobskerk (The Hague): History

-The Great, or St. James' Church, was founded in the late 13th century, probably as a wooden church.
+The Great, or St. James's Church, was founded in the late 13th century, probably as a wooden church.
 The present church was built in stages, between the 14th and 16th century.
-First in the year 1337 sources speak of the “great church” (Dutch: grote kercke), which is a typical historical indication of a brick structure.
+First in the year 1337, sources speak of the "great church" (Dutch: grote kercke), which is a typical historical indication of a brick structure.
 It has a fine vaulted interior, and contains some old stained glass, a carved wooden pulpit (1550), a large organ and interesting sepulchral monuments, and 34 escutcheons of the knights of the Order of the Golden Fleece, placed here after the chapter of 1456.
 During excavations in 2009 archeologists determined that some basement walls were built with bricks which they could date between the year 1320 and 1350.
 Documents from the year 1399, referring to maintenance work on the church, show that by then the church was a brick construction.

 The stone church was originally built as a cruciform church.
 In the facade adjacent to the tower, there are still traces of the roof line of 1424.
 They show a nave with two lower aisles.
 Between 1434 and 1455, both lower aisles were broadened and raised to the roof level of the nave, consequently losing the cross shape.
-This expansion made the St. James Church of The Hague the first example in the Low Countries of the so-called “Hague Hall church”, a type of hall church.
+This expansion made the St. James Church of The Hague the first example in the Low Countries of the so-called "Hague Hall church", a type of hall church.
 From that time onwards, this type of church would be applied on a larger scale, especially in the County of Holland.